saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 In this blog post, I will give a short introduction to PyO3.
 After that, I will discuss several example functions, written in Rust and called from Python.
 Some of these examples include:
 - multiply numbers
 - calculate the n-th Fibonacci in Python as well as in Rust
-- sum the the numbers in a list
+- sum the numbers in a list
 - use a variety of types in Rust functions that are called from Python
 - use a Rust struct in Python code
 - use Python to send JSON to Rust and serialize that JSON as a struct